Last updated: May 3, 2026

 For a divorced-spouse benefit on a living ex, the basic rule is tough but clear.
 The marriage usually must have lasted at least 10 years, and the claimant usually must be 62 or older and unmarried.
 If the ex has not filed, the divorce usually must have been final for at least 2 continuous years.
 A later marriage usually ends eligibility while that later marriage lasts.

 For survivor benefits, the remarriage rule is more forgiving.
-SSA says remarriage after age 60 usually does not block survivor benefits.
+Remarriage after age 60 usually does not block survivor benefits.
 If you are disabled, remarriage after age 50 can also work in some disabled-survivor cases.
 But remarrying before those ages can stop a survivor benefit until that later marriage ends by death, divorce, or annulment.

 The 10-year rule matters most for divorced-spouse and surviving divorced-spouse benefits.
 Many seniors remember the rule but forget the clock: it is not about nearly 10 years.
 It is about whether the marriage lasted long enough before the divorce became final.
 A one-day mistake in the dates can matter.

 There are also a few exceptions and odd cases that older adults often miss.
-SSA says it can sometimes count two marriages to the same person together if the remarriage happened no later than the calendar year after the year the earlier divorce became final.
+SSA’s prior marriage rule says it can sometimes count two marriages to the same person together if the remarriage happened no later than the calendar year after the year the earlier divorce became final.
 That is not common, but it can rescue an otherwise failed 10-year test.

 How to compare your own benefit with a spouse or survivor benefit